antarctica/lantern/README.md

 A Microsoft
 [Power Automate](https://emea.flow.microsoft.com/manage/environments/Default-b311db95-32ad-438f-a101-7ba061712a4e/flows/97d95c3b-5d40-4358-86a6-979a679a4b7c/details)
 Flow is used to process feedback and contact form submissions.
 Messages support Markdown formatting, converted to HTML prior to submission.
-On submitted, Power Automate creates an issue for the message in a relevant GitLab project.
+On submission, Power Automate creates an issue for the message in a relevant GitLab project.

 ### Website metrics